alexandrefrancois/alexandrefrancois.github.io/MuSA_RT/index.md

 To try out the Augmented Reality mode, tap on "AR" (available only if the device supports AR).

-Note: MuSA_RT requires a microphone or some audio input device in order to function.
+Note: MuSA_RT requires a microphone or some audio input device in order to function in Audio mode, or a MIDI input device to function in MIDI mode.
+MuSA_RT does not generate sound.

 ### Visualization: Spiral Array